-Eagle Nice (International) Holdings paid out less in dividends than it reported in profits, but unfortunately it didn't generate enough cash to cover the dividend.
+Another important check we do is to see if the free cash flow generated is sufficient to pay the dividend.
+With a cash payout ratio of 371%, Eagle Nice (International) Holdings's dividend payments are poorly covered by cash flow.
+Paying out such a high percentage of cash flow suggests that the dividend was funded from either cash at bank or by borrowing, neither of which is desirable over the long term.
+Eagle Nice (International) Holdings paid out less in dividends than it reported in profits, but unfortunately it didn't generate enough free cash flow to cover the dividend.
 Cash is king, as they say, and were Eagle Nice (International) Holdings to repeatedly pay dividends that aren't well covered by cashflow, we would consider this a warning sign.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.